 With luscious grass and sweet water, the grassland around the lake is a haven for sheep and yaks.
 When roaming around Namsto Lake, herds of sheep and yaks come into sight.
 Here also is a natural habitat for rare water birds like swans, egrets, and sand birds.
 Namsto Lake is also home to multiple species of scaleless fish.
 Some wild animals like foxes and black bears inhabit the area around the lake.

 The most outstanding scenic spots in the area of Namsto Lake include Receiving Guest Stone, Folding Palms Stone and Good and Evil Cave.
 Receiving Guest Stone is regarded as the Door God.
 According to the legend, Namsto was a goddess who took control of the wealth of Northern Tibet.
-So business men must come here praying for successful business.
-The Folding Palms Stone is considered as the symbol of the faithful love.
-According to Tibetan Buddhism’s rule, whenever you are doing the kindness or wrongdoings, God must know.
-If some make the kindness, she or he must get through the Good and Evil Cave.
-But if you do the wrongdoings, you cannot get through the cave.
+So business men were required to come and pray for successful business.
+The Folding Palms Stone is considered as the symbol of faithful love.

-If you want to visit Namsto Lake, you must come before the wet season from June to September.
-In October or November, the mountains are closed up with heavy snow.
+If you want to visit Namsto Lake, you must come before the rainy season from June to September.
+In October or November, the mountains are closed off due to heavy snow.

 Admission Fee: 120RMB per persom (high season), 60RMB per person (low season)

-Best Time to Namtso lake: From June to September.
+Best Time to visit Namtso Lake: From June to September.
 In the late October, the snow cuts off the road there.
-In the March and April of the following year, Namtso lake reopen to the public.
+In March and April of the following year, Namtso Lake reopens to the public.